makersacademy/takeaway-challenge/README_basilekoko.md

 2. Read the menu
 3. Order the dish you like
 4. View your order basket or/and order more if you want to
-5. Find out how it will cost you
+5. Find out how much it will cost you
 6. Enter your own total
-7. You receive a confirmation if the total you enter matches the program's one, otherwise you recieve an error that the prices do not match.
+7. A confirmation text message is sent to the registered phone number if the total you enter matches the program's one, otherwise you recieve an error that the prices do not match.

 - irb test example